 Hiring a WordPress developer to help you works, but you need to consider the time it takes to hire the right developer (searching, interviewing, evaluating), and the cost of hiring.
 It might feel like going to a car mechanic to fix something but you not knowing the first thing about cars.
 It’s not an easy process.

 With Wix, if you can’t find help in their library of tutorials, you can post your question in their support forum for their dedicated support team to help.
+They also offer email and scheduled phone support.
 If you sign up to their VIP plan, you also get VIP one-on-one support and priority phone support.

 In conclusion, as powerful as WordPress is, it’s more difficult to find relevant and good help.
 But on the other side of the coin, WordPress does allow you to create amazing websites with the right resources.